 Nathan Mayer Rothschild (1777-1836)

 Nathan Mayer Rothschild was born in Frankfurt at the house of the Hinterpfann on 16 September 1777.
-In the intervening 59 years, Nathan Mayer Rothschild - the name he never changed in spite of honours offered and declined - led his brothers to the pinnacle of the financial world.
+In the intervening 59 years, Nathan Mayer Rothschild (the name he never changed in spite of honours offered and declined) led his brothers to the pinnacle of the financial world.

 Nathan almost burst out of Frankfurt, the first of his brothers to found a branch of the family firm, to settle in England in 1798, initially as a textile merchant in Manchester and subsequently as a London bill broker nonpareil.
-His marriage in 1806 to Hannah, daughter of Levi Barent Cohen, gave him a position in society and a range of business contacts which might have taken him years to achieve alone.
+Nathan was a larger than life figure on the London exchanges, giving himself totally to his business, permitting no half measures.
+His brusqueness and off-handedness were legendary, and his tactics were examined and re-examined time and time again.
+No one knew quite how he became so supreme in his world, but all recognised the fact.
+His marriage to Hannah, daughter of Levi Barent Cohen, gave him a position in society and a range of business contacts which might have taken him years to achieve alone.
 Building on this foundation and wedding it to the Rothschild network, Nathan was credited by his brothers with securing for them the best opportunities to achieve their position in the world of finance.

 Nathan in Manchester